-If you have collision coverage included in your policy, it could pay for expenses related to damage to your vehicle up to your policy limits.
+If you have collision coverage included in your policy, it may pay for expenses related to damage to your vehicle up to your policy limits.
 Collision insurance will only cover your vehicle damage and pays nothing towards medical costs or lost wages.

 Frequently asked questions

 Yes, Wyoming requires minimum liability coverage to legally drive in the state.
 Minimum coverage car insurance in Wyoming must include at least $25,000 bodily injury liability per person, $50,000 bodily injury per accident and $20,000 in property damage liability per accident.
-This is only the minimum requirement but you should work with a licensed insurance agent to determine the right coverage for your situation.
+This is only the minimum requirement but you may want to work with a licensed insurance agent to determine the right coverage for your situation.
 Uninsured motorist coverage must be offered by your car insurance company, but you can decline it in writing.
-If you prefer not to purchase the minimum amount of car insurance required, you do have the option of using a surety bond of $25,000 deposit with the Wyoming treasury instead.
+If you prefer not to purchase the minimum amount of car insurance required, you may have the option of using a surety bond of $25,000 deposit with the Wyoming treasury instead.